Tell Me: An LLM-powered Mental Well-being Assistant with RAG, Synthetic Dialogue Generation, and Agentic Planning: Introduction

 \section{Introduction}

-Recent years have seen rapid growth in the use of Large Language Models (LLMs) in mental well-being applications: from therapeutic chatbots for emotional support \cite{song2024typing}, to screening and psychotherapeutic interventions via smart / everyday devices \cite{nie2024caiti}, simulated client assessments \cite{wang2024clientcast}, and LLM evaluation frameworks \cite{chiu2024bolt}.
+Recent years have seen rapid growth in the use of Large Language Models (LLMs) in mental well-being applications: from therapeutic chatbots for emotional support \cite{song2024typing}, to screening and psychotherapeutic interventions via smart/everyday devices \cite{nie2024caiti}, simulated client assessments \cite{wang2024clientcast}, and LLM evaluation frameworks \cite{chiu2024bolt}.
 Other efforts explore fine-tuning and prompt design for mental health \cite{yu2024fine_tuned_llm} and benchmarking LLMs against human peers in cognitive behavioral therapy (CBT) \cite{iftikhar2024therapy}.
 Despite this momentum, most systems remain limited in scope and face three persistent gaps: (1) responses often lack sufficient context, leading to generic or shallow interactions; (2) access to real therapeutic dialogues is restricted by confidentiality, limiting dataset availability and reproducibility; and (3) many well-being tools are static, offering little adaptation to individual needs or evolving emotional states.

-We introduce \textit{Tell Me}, a demo system designed to close these gaps.
-It comprises three components: (i) a retrieval-augmented generation (RAG) assistant that enables reflective, knowledge-grounded dialogue to support emotional processing; (ii) a synthetic client--therapist dialogue generator based on user profiles, enabling safe, customizable data augmentation; and (iii) a Well-being AI crew (CrewAI) that translates conversation into dynamically adaptive self-care practices, such as weekly planning and guided meditation, addressing the static nature of many existing tools. \textit{Tell Me} is available as a live demo on Hugging Face Spaces\footnote{\url{https://huggingface.co/spaces/trystine/Tell_Me}} and as open-source code on GitHub\footnote{\url{https://github.com/trystine/Tell_Me_Mental_Wellbeing_System}}.
+We introduce \textit{Tell Me}, a demo system designed to close these gaps and serve as a lightweight, extensible testbed for responsible LLM applications in mental well-being. \textit{Tell Me} is available as an open-source prototype via Hugging Face Spaces\footnote{Hugging Face Demo: \url{https://huggingface.co/spaces/trystine/Tell_Me}} and GitHub\footnote{GitHub: \url{https://github.com/trystine/Tell_Me_Mental_Wellbeing_System}}.

-Our evaluation focuses on the RAG assistant: we benchmark nine LLMs across ten situational well-being prompts using an LLM-as-a-judge framework, then conduct a blind human study with ten participants comparing RAG vs. non-RAG outputs for the best-performing model.
+Specifically, our contributions are: \begin{itemize} \item \textbf{A context-sensitive RAG assistant} that enables reflective, knowledge-grounded dialogue to support emotional processing.
+We benchmarked nine LLMs across ten situational well-being prompts using an LLM-as-a-judge framework, and validated the best-performing model through a blind human study comparing RAG vs.\ non-RAG outputs. \item \textbf{A synthetic client--therapist dialogue generator} based on user profiles, enabling safe, customizable data augmentation without compromising patient confidentiality.
+We provide a case study demonstrating its utility in generating realistic, profile-driven therapeutic exchanges. \item \textbf{An agentic well-being planner (CrewAI)} that translates conversations into dynamically adaptive self-care practices.
+An accompanying case study illustrates how this system extends support into actionable steps, such as weekly planning and guided meditation. \end{itemize}